 One of the most famous of these benefits is the purported allergy-alleviating properties of raw, local honey.
 It’s said that if you’re having trouble with seasonal allergies such as hayfever, eating raw honey from your local area can help to reduce the severity of those allergy symptoms.
 It works by helping your body adapt and strengthen itself against them using the enzymes, bacteria, and pollens found in the honey.

 Another of raw honey’s many benefits is its ability to dramatically improve digestion.
 Raw honey is rich in prebiotics, which provides fuel for beneficial bacteria in your gut.
 It thereby improves your body’s ability to break down fats, proteins, and sugars and absorb far more nutrients.
-Added to this is the fact that raw honey contains enzymes which supercharge your digestive capacity and allow you to get more from the food you eat.
+Added to this is the fact that raw honey contains enzymes that supercharge your digestive capacity and allow you to get more from the food you eat.

 And that’s just scratching the surface of the wide-ranging health improvements that honey can bring into your life.
 As this article demonstrates, other benefits include: